chaser164/gutcheck/README.md

 - DELETE removes all post associted with the website
     - ADMIN access only, so REQUIRES TOKEN AUTHORIZATION.

+api/v1/posts/byvote/<str:up_or_down>/
+- GET will return a list of posts that the user has either upvoted or downvoted (parameter chooses which list)
+- REQUIRES TOKEN AUTHORIZATION PLUS EMAIL VALIDATION.

 Good to know...